 - Use conditional logic.
 Show and hide survey questions based on previous responses.

 - Take payments.
-Easily accept payments with Authorize.Net, PayPal, or Stripe.
+Easily accept payments with Authorize.Net, PayPal, Square, and Stripe.

 - Let visitors upload files.
 Add a file upload field, then store the uploads in your Media Library, Google Drive, or Dropbox.